ldbc/ldbc_snb_datagen_spark/README.md

 SNB Datagen images are available via [Docker Hub](https://hub.docker.com/orgs/ldbc/repositories).
 The image tags follow the pattern `${DATAGEN_VERSION}-${PLATFORM_VERSION}`, e.g `ldbc/datagen-standalone:0.5.0-2.12_spark3.1`.

+When building images ensure that you [use BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds).

 #### Standalone Docker image

 The standalone image bundles Spark with the JAR and Python helpers, so you can run a workload in a container similarly to a local run, as you can